Enterprise-Neurosystem/Governing-Board-Minutes/README.md

 This repository contains the minutes of the meetings of the Governance Board of the Enterprise NueroSystems Group Governance

-## Governance Board Members -- effective January 2022
+## Governing Board Members -- based on elections conducted on January 7th 2022

 * Chair: Bill Wright - Red Hat - bwright@redhat.com
 * Vice Chair: John Overton - Kove